0xDBFB7/ceramic/documents/terse.md

 ![kiln2](assets/kiln2.png)

-Expect element lifespan on the order of ~500 minutes at 130v: degradation occurs via fascinating oxidation reaction that evolves carbon monoxide and inflates bubbles of SiO2 (if I'm understanding @raj2015 correctly - unlikely, given my chemistry prowess):
+Expect element lifespan on the order of ~500 minutes at 130v: degradation occurs via a fascinating two-step interfacial oxidation reaction that evolves carbon monoxide and inflates large bubbles of SiO2 (if I'm understanding @raj2015 correctly - unlikely, given my chemistry prowess):

 ![my_photo-bubble4](assets/my_photo-bubble4.jpg)

-Interestingly, the same "bubbling" failure mode is seen on the reinforced-carbon-carbon panels on the  leading edges of the space shuttle, which are coated with silica and carbide for oxidation protection.
+Interestingly, the same "bubbling" failure mode is seen on the reinforced-carbon-carbon panels on the  leading edges of the space shuttle, which are coated with SiO and SiC for oxidation protection.

 This carbon-carbide conversion coating seems to be easy to perform in a furnace such as this one; see Tonsil 5 for details.
 SiC elements are also used on the ALQ-144 IR missile jammer, so it's unlikely that my laboratory will be hit with a missile in the near future.